spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

    hosts.
 The Edge hosts are then shipped to edge sites.
 For more information, refer to [Installation](./site-deployment/site-installation/site-installation.md).

-4. **Registration**.
+4. **On-site Deployment**.
 Edge hosts need to be registered with Palette.
 In this phase, the site operator powers on the Edge host, which will boot to registration.
 The site operator also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).
 For more information, refer to [Edge Host Registration](./site-deployment/site-installation/edge-host-registration.md).